martis42/depend_on_what_you_use/README.md

 to the dependencies of your `cc_*` targets.

 The main features are:
-* Finding include statements which are not available through a direct dependency, aka **preventing to rely on transitive dependencies**
+* Finding include statements which are not available through a direct dependency, aka **preventing to rely on transitive dependencies**.
-* Finding unused dependencies
+* Finding unused dependencies.
-* Given one uses `implementation_deps`, finding dependencies which are used only in private code and thus should be an implementation dependency
+* Given one uses the latest experimental Bazel features, making sure one distinguishes properly between public and private dependencies for `cc_library`.
+  For more details see [Ensure a proper split between public and private dependencies](#Ensure-a-proper-split-between-public-and-private-dependencies).

 # Word of Warning